ReinTPT/networksummary/index.md

 **DNS** - Domain Name System, worldwide distributed directory of network information.
 Used to map ip addresses to domain names.
 There are many different types of DNS records for example: CNAME - Canonical Name record which maps an alias name to a true domain name example: company.hostname.com (alias) -> hostname.com (true domain) , A - type A address(IPv4) , AAAA - quad-A type address(IPv6)  , NS - NS stands for 'nameserver,' and the nameserver record indicates which DNS server is authoritative for that domain (i.e. which server contains the actual DNS records)

 **SSL** - Secure socket layer - encrypts the data sent between the host so the traffic couldn't be read in between.

+**Congestion** - Congestion occurs when the number of packets being transmitted through the network approaches the packet handling capacity of the network.
+TCP protocol has congestion control built into it(will transmit faster if possible or slower when too much traffic on the network).

 ## Commands